 “If you have been using a pair of inexpensive headphones then you are in for a real treat if you try the M40s.”

-In fact, you will probably be surprised at just how much you were missing out on with lower grade headphones or ear buds.
+In fact, you will probably be surprised at just how much you were missing out on with lower-grade headphones or earbuds.

 These headphones are certainly not inexpensive so each user will have to make their own determination on how much value they offer.
 However, compared to other models on the market, the M40’s stack up nicely and exceed expectations in many categories.
-All in all, another good Klipsch headphone product which isn’t necessarily a surprise to me.
+All in all, another good Klipsch headphone product that isn’t necessarily a surprise to me.